wp-plugins/cpt-onomies/readme.txt

 === CPT-onomies: Using Custom Post Types as Taxonomies ===
 Contributors: bamadesigner
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=bamadesigner%40gmail%2ecom&lc=US&item_name=Rachel%20Carden%20%28CPT%2donomies%29&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted
-Tags: custom post type, post, post type, types, tax, taxonomy, taxonomies, cpt-onomy, cpt-onomies, custom post type taxonomies, use custom post type as taxonomy, use custom post types as taxonomies
+Tags: custom post type, post, post type, types, tax, taxonomy, taxonomies, cpt-onomy, cpt-onomies, custom post type taxonomies, use custom post type as taxonomy, use custom post types as taxonomies, relationships
 Requires at least: 3.1
 Tested up to: 3.3.1
 Stable tag: 1.0.3

-A CPT-onomy is a taxonomy built from a custom post type, using the post titles as the taxonomy terms.
+A CPT-onomy is a taxonomy built of custom post type post titles, allowing you to create relationships between your posts just as you would create taxonomy relationships.

 == Description ==

-**WordPress 3.1 is required as of CPT-onomies version 1.0.3!!**
+*CPT-onomies* is a WordPress plugin that allows you to create relationships between your posts by using your custom post type post titles as taxonomy terms.
+CPT-onomies even work like regular WordPress taxonomies and share the same taxonomy functions, like [get_terms()](http://codex.wordpress.org/Function_Reference/get_terms "get_terms()") and [wp_get_object_terms()](http://codex.wordpress.org/Function_Reference/wp_get_object_terms "wp_get_object_terms()").

-*CPT-onomies* is a WordPress plugin that allows you to use your custom post types as taxonomies without having to manage your "terms" in two places.
-CPT-onomies does all of the work, allowing you to create custom post types and register CPT-onomies **without touching one line of code!**
+CPT-onomies includes a custom post type manager, allowing you to create custom post types and register CPT-onomies **without touching one line of code!**

 *If you're already using a plugin, or theme, that creates custom post types, don't worry, CPT-onomies is all-inclusive.* **Any registered custom post type can be used as a CPT-onomy.**

 = What Is A CPT-onomy? =

-A CPT-onomy is a taxonomy built from a custom post type, using the post titles as the taxonomy terms.
+A CPT-onomy is a taxonomy built of custom post type post titles, allowing you to create relationships between your posts just as you would create taxonomy relationships.

 = Is CPT-onomy An Official WordPress Term? =